WHAT IS THE LITTLE BLACK DRESS INITIATIVE?

 HOW WILL YOUR DONATION HELP?

 This initiative will help us advocate for poverty awareness and support our mission of promoting voluntarism, developing the potential of women, and improving our community through the effective action and leadership of trained volunteers.
-In addition, JLS collaborates with many organizations that help support those affected by generational poverty.
-Our volunteers help package goods at Ozarks Food Harvest, offer support for at-risk teens at Rare Breed, and provide childcare at Isabel’s House.
+In addition, JLS collaborates with many organizations and projects that help support those affected by generational poverty including:

 - Community Summit: Focus on Poverty